Book Review: The Highly Sensitive Person

 The Highly Sensitive Person affirms that HSPs have many valuable qualities such as intuition, deep concentration, conscientiousness, accuracy, and greater awareness of surroundings and attention to detail.

-Aron provides practical ideas for managing the inevitable overstimulation of being a HSP.
+Aron provides practical ideas for managing the inevitable overstimulation of being an HSP.
 She assures readers that as they understand themselves and honor their needs they can cope by taking more time alone, resting, or avoiding overscheduling and overstimulating situations.

 I loved the chapter on being shy.
 It really changed my ideas about shyness.
 Dr. Aron differentiates shyness from sensitivity.
 I honestly had never given this a whole lot of thought.
-I was always told I as shy as child and I just accepted it (and felt badly about it.
+I was always told I was shy as a child and I just accepted it (and felt bad about it.
 Being shy definitely felt like a flaw and something I was supposed to “get over”.
 Dr. Aron helped me understand that shyness is a fear of being rejected, which is quite different than being sensitive or introverted.
 I had to reconsider whether I actually am shy or whether I’m a just an introverted HSP.

 She also has excellent chapters on navigating work situations and romantic relationships.
 One challenge in close relationships is negotiating differing needs or tolerances for stimulation and activity.
 Aron is correct that HSPs and their partners/families have to do a balancing act between meeting the conflicting needs of both parties.
 She writes: “I think the HSP has to take charge in these situations in order not to have anyone else to blame later.
 After all, you are the one who knows best how you are feeling and what you can enjoy.” (page 154) This rang especially true for me and applies to many situations.
 We need to take responsibility for knowing what we need and asking for it.
 We can’t expect others to know what’s best for us.